aws/aws-cdk/packages/@aws-cdk/aws-batch/README.md

 This module is part of the [AWS Cloud Development Kit](https://github.com/aws/aws-cdk) project.

 AWS Batch is a batch processing tool for efficiently running hundreds of thousands computing jobs in AWS.
-Batch can dynamically provision different types of compute resources based on your resource requirements for batch jobs submitted.
-Batch simplifies the planning, scheduling, and executions of your batch workloads across a full range of compute services like [Amazon EC2](https://aws.amazon.com/ec2/) and [Spot Resources](https://aws.amazon.com/ec2/spot/).
+Batch can dynamically provision different types of compute resources based on the resource requirements of submitted jobs.

 AWS Batch simplifies the planning, scheduling, and executions of your batch workloads across a full range of compute services like [Amazon EC2](https://aws.amazon.com/ec2/) and [Spot Resources](https://aws.amazon.com/ec2/spot/).

 Batch achieves this by utilizing queue processing of batch job requests.
 To successfully submit a job for execution, you need the following resources:

 1. [Job Definition](#job-definition) - *Group various job properties (container image, resource requirements, env variables...) into a single definition.
 These definitions are used at job submission time.*
-2. [Compute Environment](#compute-environment) - *the execution runtime of submitted jobs*
+2. [Compute Environment](#compute-environment) - *the execution runtime of submitted batch jobs*
-3. [Job Queue](#job-queue) - *the queue where batch jobs can be submitted to via AWS SDK/CL.
-Each job queue is associated with (at least) one compute environment.*
+3. [Job Queue](#job-queue) - *the queue where batch jobs can be submitted to via AWS SDK/CLI*

 For more information on **AWS Batch** visit the [AWS Docs for Batch](https://docs.aws.amazon.com/batch/index.html).